feldera/dist-design/multihost.md

 This should be a safe place to start for every kind of input and output adapter, with some consideration:

-- For output adapters, we must insert a gather operator just before the output operator.
+- For output adapters, just before the output operator, we must insert a operator to gather to workers on a single host.

 - For input adapters, we should insert a shard operator just after the input operator.